Whyalla: Rail

 The BHP Whyalla Tramway was built to Iron Knob to supply iron ore originally used as flux when smelting copper ore.
 This ore became the basis of the steelworks.
 As the Iron Knob deposits were worked out, the railway was diverted to other sources of ore at Iron Monarch, Iron Prince, Iron Duke and Iron Baron.

 To enable interchange between the BHP's other steelworks in Newcastle and Port Kembla of specialised rollingstock, the railway system within the Whyalla steelworks was converted to standard gauge in the 1960s.

 Although the steelworks produced railway rail, for several decades there was no railway connection to the mainland system.
 Finally in 1972, the standard gauge Whyalla line to Port Augusta was completed and Whyalla railway station opened.
 The station was served daily from Adelaide until 1975, then again from 1986 to 1990 by the Iron Triangle Limited.
 The station was demolished in 2012.

 Some iron ore is exported from Whyalla.
 In 2007, steps were being taken to export iron ore mined at Peculiar Knob near Coober Pedy, 600 km away.
 To meet this increased demand, a balloon loop was installed in 2012 at the port for both gauges.

 Air

 Whyalla Airport is 4 nmi southwest of the city.
-It is served by Rex Airlines flying into Whyalla from Adelaide a number of times a day, and QantasLink which operates twice daily services from Adelaide.
+It was served by Rex Airlines flying into Whyalla from Adelaide it served the airport several times a day however due to passenger security screening charges Rex Airlines ceased flying into Whyalla on 1 July 2023, and QantasLink which operates twice daily services from Adelaide.